wp-plugins/nextgen-facebook/readme.txt

 = 6.1-RC3 =

-Recommended upgrade.
 Several new features and improvements, including a more streamlined look for the settings pages.
-Note that the wp-contents/uploads/ngfb-social-buttons.css stylesheet file has been replaced and is no longer used (see Changelog).
+Note that the wp-contents/uploads/ngfb-social-buttons.css stylesheet has been replaced and is no longer used (see Changelog).

 = 6.0 =